 Using an electric mixer fitted with the paddle attachment, beat cream cheese on medium-low speed until smooth and lump-free, 1-2 minutes.
 Add ricotta and sugar and beat until combined and cheese is smooth.
 Beat in eggs, one at a time, until fully combined.
 Scrape down the sides and bottom of the bowl as necessary.
 Add cornstarch, vanilla extract, and zest, and beat just until blended and smooth.
 Pour batter over cooled crust and spread evenly.

 Place pan inside a large roasting pan, then pour enough boiling water into the roasting pan to come halfway up the sides of the cake pan.
 Place carefully in the oven and bake for 60-70 minutes or until sides of the cheesecake are set but the center is still slightly wobbly.

 Transfer pan to a wire rack and allow to cool completely.
 Cover cheesecake with plastic wrap and refrigerate for 8 hours to set.
 The cake will taste best a day after it’s made.

 Cake can be kept in the fridge, well covered, for up to 5 days.

 *To make crumbs, pulse cookies in a food processor or blender until finely ground.

 **Ricotta cheese is watery and must be drained for several hours.
-Place the cheese in a fine-mesh sieve lined with two layers of paper towels, and place the sieve over a bowl.
+After you’ve measured out the 2 cups + 1 tablespoon (540g) of ricotta cheese, place it in a fine-mesh sieve lined with two layers of paper towels, and place the sieve over a bowl.